nuxt/framework/README.md

 ## 🐞 Reporting bugs

-In order to report a bug, please use the [New issue](https://github.com/nuxt/framework/issues/new) form and follow the template to provide a bug reproduction.
+In order to report a bug, please use the [new issue](https://github.com/nuxt/framework/issues/new?assignees=&labels=bug&template=bug-report---.md&title=) form and follow the template to provide a bug reproduction.

 ## 💡 Suggestions